Severn Valley Railway: Heritage railway

-The Severn Valley Railway Society was formed in July 1965 by a group of members who wished to preserve a section of the line which had closed in 1963.
-BR agreed to an offer of £25,000 for the 5 1/2 miles of the line between Bridgnorth and Alveley Colliery in February 1966 and the Society paid an initial deposit of £2,500 in February 1967.
-Obtaining a Light Railway Order required a limited company to be formed, with a new Severn Valley Railway Company being incorporated in May 1967.
+The Severn Valley Railway Society was formed in July 1965 by people who wished to preserve a section of the line which had closed in 1963.
+British Railways (BR), who owned the line and was beginning its demolition, agreed to an offer of £25,000 for the 5 1/2 miles of the line between Bridgnorth and Alveley Colliery in February 1966 and the society paid an initial deposit of £2,500 in February 1967.
+Obtaining a Light Railway Order required a limited company to be formed, with a new Severn Valley Railway Company being incorporated in May 1967, named after the company that originally built the railway over which it now operates.
 Even at that early date, the objective of the company was to "preserve, retain and restore the standard-gauge railway extending from Bridgnorth to Kidderminster via Bewdley".

 The Light Railway Order was granted in May 1970, allowing regular services to begin between Bridgnorth and Hampton Loade; the balance of the £25,000 purchase price being paid to BR on 24 June 1970.